voyeg3r/dotfaster/vim/wiki/dicasvim.md

     , ............ interval delimiter
     /\*\/$d_ ..... delete until the end to the black hole register "d_"

-# get multiline mp3 links
+# get multi line mp3 links

-The key to get mp3 links over multilne is to search for:
+The key to get mp3 links over multi line is to search for:

     /http.*\_.mp3

-## Multiline removing html comments
+## multi line removing html comments

     :1,$s/<!--\_.\{-}-->//